zenseact/zod-web/_pages/drives.md

 ## Annotation

 Currently, the ZOD Drives dataset does not include any annotations.
-Its primary purpose is to support localization and mapping tasks, rather than perception tasks.
+Its primary purpose is to support localization and mapping tasks.

 ## Data samples
 Below, we showcase a selection of data samples from the dataset, providing an insight into the variety and quality of the sequences.